enkidevs/curriculum/blockchain/blockchain-fundamentals/intro-blockchain/importance-of-blockchain.md

 ## Content

-Here are a couple reasons to why blockchain is an important technology:
+Here are a couple reasons why the blockchain is an important technology:

 1. **Secure**